Man of La Mancha: Productions

 In the film Man of La Mancha (1972), the title role went to Peter O'Toole (singing voice dubbed by Simon Gilbert), James Coco was Sancho, and Sophia Loren was Aldonza.

 Hal Linden played Quixote in the show's 1988 U.S. National tour, and Robert Goulet played Quixote in the 1997–98 U.S. National tour.

-A studio-made recording of the score was released in 1996, conducted by Paul Gemignani and starring Plácido Domingo as Quixote, Mandy Patinkin as Sancho, Julia Migenes as Aldonza, Jerry Hadley as the Priest and Samuel Ramey as the Innkeeper.
+A studio recording of the score was released in 1996, conducted by Paul Gemignani and starring Plácido Domingo as Quixote, Mandy Patinkin as Sancho, Julia Migenes as Aldonza, Jerry Hadley as the Priest and Samuel Ramey as the Innkeeper.

 In 2014, Man of La Mancha featured as part of the Stratford Festival in Stratford, Ontario, Canada.

 In 2015, the Shakespeare Theatre Company produced Man of La Mancha at the Sidney Harman Hall.
 The production starred Anthony Warlow as Quixote and Amber Iman as Aldonza/Dulcinea.

-In 2019, the play received a West End revival with a production at the London Coliseum.
+In 2019, the play was revived at the West End with a production at the London Coliseum.
 Kelsey Grammer starred as Cervantes/Quixote, Danielle de Niese and Cassidy Janson as Aldonza/Dulcinea, Peter Polycarpou as Sancho, and Nicholas Lyndhurst as the Governor/Innkeeper.

+Broadway’s Vivian Beaumont Theatre planned to put on a one-night only concert presentation of the piece on May 18, 2026.
+It was to star Rolando Villazón, Lindsay Mendez, Harvey Guillén, Patrick Page, Bonnie Milligan, Phillip Boykin, and J. Harrison Ghee, directed by Bartlett Sher.